anynines/a9s-kubernetes-training/website/docs/kubernetes/10-basics/10-kubectl.md

 The Kubernetes documentation explains [how to configure multiple clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

-## Use an HTTP Proxy to Access the Kubernets API
+## Use an HTTP Proxy to Access the Kubernetes API

 By using